tjdevries/py_sensor_display/docs/report.md

 This was really exciting for the team because now the team was able to be quite sure that the project met all of the goals that were set for it.

+### MVC + GTK

+Neither of the two team members had ever worked with a combination of MVC and GTK.
+In fact, neither of the team members really had an experience with GTK at all.
+This allowed for a lot of learning and preparation for the senior design project, where there will be a significant amount of work required in the area of UI development to ensure that our project is easy to use.

+TODO: <Ryan needs to put GTK information here>

+## Conclusion

+Ultimately, the team felt that they met all the goals that were originally proposed for the project.
+Both of the team members learned a lot of new information, both in the form of processes for development as well as actual implementation strategies.
+This was not only good practice for the lab, but also really helped the team get a good start on the development side of their Senior Design project.

+All the code is freely available for viewing at the projects [github](https://github.com/tjdevries/py_sensor_display/).